50+ Books About Mexico For Travelers & History Buffs

 Audible has given me access to many pieces of literature that I don’t think I would have finished if they were only available in print.
 Today, I read and listen to more audiobooks than at any other point in my life.
 I love being able to talk about classic literature and history with interesting people.
 Audible will help you read more and make you a more interesting person.
 You should check it out.

 This is a very personal list of books about Mexico.
-When I started writing my blog I also started reading more.
-These are books that I have really enjoyed reading and talking to people about.
+When I started writing my blog, I also started reading more.
+These are books that I have enjoyed reading and talking to people about.

 1. Mexico: Biography of Power by Enrique Krauze

-Every time I read a new book I am so excited to have read this book first.
+Every time I read a new book, I am so excited to have read this one first.
 I’m halfway through Barbara Kingsolver’s The Lacuna and having a general idea of the presidents of Mexico helped me catch a subtle reference that I had suspected early on and later confirmed.

 2. The Hummingbird’s Daughter by Luis Alberto Urrea

-Growing up on both sides of the border gives him a unique perspective to explain Mexico to an English-speaking reader.
+Growing up on both sides of the border gives him a unique perspective for explaining Mexico to an English-speaking reader.
 Most of his work is non-fiction, history, or poetry.

-The Mexican Revolution, hacienda owners, and witch doctors are cliché stories but Urrea focuses on a very unique character in the era prior to the revolution and the conflicts that will bring about a bloody, protracted conflict.
+The Mexican Revolution, hacienda owners, and folk healers are familiar subjects, but Urrea focuses on a very unique character in the era just before the revolution — and the tensions that would bring about a bloody, protracted conflict.

 If you are interested in Mexican history and the family stories of Mexican people, you need to read this book.
 The characters are interesting and well-developed.
 The book starts out like something we have read before and quickly takes a turn into uncharted territory.